 Enter your question or search keywords into the search bar at the top of the help window.
 This will return help articles which match your search criteria.
 Clicking on an article will open it within the help window to review.

 If you cannot find your answer in those articles, you can open up the Full Support Center by clicking on the View Original Article Button next to the article title.
-This gives you access to more resources in the support center including the; Knowledge Base, Training Videos, and Community.
+This gives you access to more resources in the support center including the; Knowledge Base and Community.

 If you are still unable to find an answer to your question you may submit a request to Technical Support.

 To submit a request to Technical Support within NeonCRM, click on the 'Contact Us' button at the bottom of the Help Window.
 Next fill out the form with the details of your request.